-For growth analysis, we will calculate anthropometric indices LAZ (length for age Z-score), WAZ (weight for age Z-score), WLZ (weight for length Z-score), HCZ (head circumference Z-score), and MUAC-Z (mid upper arm Z-score) for each participant as described in chapter 4.10.
-We will then calculate mean (SD) group values for each variable and do a three-group comparison using analysis of variance (ANOVA).
-If the ANOVA shows a statistically significant difference (p<0.05) between the three groups, we will proceed into three pair-wise comparisons, providing the difference (95% CI) in means.
-Hypothesis testing in these pairwise comparisons will be done with Student's t-test.
-If the p-value is <0.05, the results will be considered supportive of the trial hypothesis.
+For growth analysis, we will calculate anthropometric indices LAZ (length for age Z-score), WAZ (weight for age Z-score), WLZ (weight for length Z-score), and MUAC-Z (mid upper arm Z-score) for each participant as described in chapter 4.10.
+We will then calculate mean (SD) group values for each variable.
+In analyzing differences between groups, controlling for multiplicity will be conducted as per the closed-testing procedure, by testing a global null hypothesis at 5% significance level.
+If the global null hypothesis is rejected (p<0.05), three pairwise comparisons will be carried out.
+The differences between the three groups and their 95% CIs will be obtained from mixed-effects regression models, that account for the clustering of observations.
+The global p-value will also be obtained from these models.

 For mechanism of action analyses, we will calculate the prevalence of malaria parasitemia as well as mean plasma CRP, blood hemoglobin and other biomarker concentration before and at two weeks after the MDA.
-We will then test a global hypothesis about differences between the groups using ANOVA for continuous variables and chi-square test for proportions.
+We will then test a global hypothesis about differences between the groups using mixed-effects models, which account for clustering, for continuous variables and proportions, respectively with different, suitable link functions.
 If the global test shows a statistically significant difference (p<0.05) between the three groups, we will proceed into three pair-wise comparisons, providing the difference (95% CI) in means or proportions.
-Hypothesis testing in these pairwise comparisons will be done with Student's t-test or chi-square test (for proportions).
-If the p-value is <0.05, the results will be considered supportive of the trial hypothesis.
+If the p-value obtained from mixed-effects models is <0.05, the results will be considered supportive of the trial hypothesis.